Skip to content

 Nefertiti

 Nefertiti was the Great Royal Wife of Pharaoh Amenhotep IV, or Akhenaten.
-He was the 10th Pharaoh of the 18th Dynasty, the first of three dynasties that made the New Kingdom of Egypt, the most glorious golden age of the entire ancient Egyptian civilisation.
-Akhenaten ruled for 17 years, from 1353 to 1336 BC, a period during which he and his beloved wife, Nefertiti, made substantial radical changes in the religious system in Egypt.
+He was the 10th Pharaoh of the 18th Dynasty, the first of three dynasties that made the New Kingdom of Egypt the most glorious golden age of ancient Egyptian civilisation.
+Akhenaten ruled for 17 years, from 1353 to 1336 BC, during which he and his beloved wife, Nefertiti, made substantial radical changes in Egypt’s religious system.

 Name

-Besides the lovely sound of it, the name Nefertiti is actually two parts.
-There is Nefer which means beautiful in the ancient Egyptian language, and iti, which means woman.
-So, all in all, Nefertiti means “a beautiful woman has come”, a claim confirmed by the stunning bust of the mighty Queen.
+Besides the lovely sound of it, the name Nefertiti has two parts.
+There is Nefer, which means beautiful in the ancient Egyptian language, and it, which means woman.
+So, all in all, Nefertiti means “a beautiful woman has come,” a claim confirmed by the stunning bust of the mighty Queen.

 In addition to that, beautiful Nefertiti had many other names that describe her beauty and how much she was loved.
 For instance, she was often called Great of Praises, Lady of the Two Lands, usually referring to Upper and Lower Egypt, Sweet of Love, Lady of Grace, and Lady of all Women—sure thing, she was the Queen, after all.